thoughtbot/maintaining-open-source-projects/book/02-community.md

 You find yourself on a dead-end street: nothing is happening, and there is no indication that anything will happen soon.
-You would leave this place in search of greener pastures, trying to find another project that, even if not as useful for you as this one, has an active community sustaining it.
+You would leave this place in search of greener pastures, trying to find another project that, even if not as useful for you as this one looks like, has an active community sustaining it.

 As maintainers, we want to avoid this feeling of abandonment.
-Communication is vital to keep the air fresh, even if to say only “I don’t have the time right now, hopefully next week.”
+Communication is vital to keep the air fresh, even if to only say “I don’t have the time right now, hopefully next week.”
 It shows you keep the project in mind, you care about feedback, and you are honest about availability.
 Always keep the channel open, even when you can’t invest enough time to move forward any issue that’s being treated.
-It goes a long way into building a community who trusts you and your project.
+It goes a long way into building a community that trusts you and your project.

 There are different communication channels for different needs: